Alexn555/reactdocvalid/README.md

 		tests are spread among folders

 		App ->  document-list (handles movies (popular) list using react-bootstrap-table 2)) it uses component server-pagination that handles pagination and pagination will request any other page from  server
                 also some utility classes are used like data parser to format date in other locale format.

-    			By pressing star you will add movies to favorites.
-You can unselect from favorites.
+				By pressing Validate you also add documents to history of processed documents.
-				By pressing Watch Later you will add movies to watch later list And to view Watch Later list you just need to press Only Watch Later which is on top.
+				You switch between Full list and History list by pressing Full / Files History buttons.

 				You also can adjust width, so in mobile app looks good.
+				To Validate All files in current page you need to press Validate All button.

 		        Currently application validate all feature runs in semi-queue method, where validateDocument fires sequencely after [n] time.